SHARE

 The marcipangris is popularly used as a prize given to the winner of Christmas games at holiday gatherings.
 The classic Christmas game with which it is associated is the risalamande challenge.

-Risalamande is a hugely popular cold rice sweet mixed with whipped cream, vanilla and chopped almonds and served with cherry sauce.
+Risalamande is a hugely popular cold rice sweet mixed with whipped cream, vanilla and chopped almonds and served with warm cherry sauce.

 By tradition, one whole almond is left in the mix, which is then spooned into everyone’s bowls when it’s time to have dessert after Christmas dinner.